U.S. DEPARTMENT OF STATE

 V. Review and Selection Process

-U. S. Embassy The Hague will accept proposals on a rolling basis throughout the year, and will review proposals on a quarterly basis subject to the availability of funds, on/around:
+U. S. Embassy The Hague will accept proposals on a rolling basis throughout the year, and will typically review proposals on a quarterly basis subject to the availability of funds, on/around:

 Each application submitted under this announcement will be evaluated and rated on the basis of the following evaluation criteria.
 The criteria are designed to assess the quality of the proposed project, and to determine the likelihood of its success.
 The criteria are closely related and are considered as a whole in judging the overall quality of an application.
 Applications will be reviewed on the basis of their fullness, coherence, clarity, and attention to detail.